XKNX/XKNX.github.io/home_assistant.md

 * decide about a name: `async_knx`? aknx? or just keep `xknx`?
 * Add validator for address
-* Decide how to handle actions within HASS (im thinking of a new "pressed two times" feature)

-*General*

 * I do not fully understand how the KNX setpoint works.
 I need help to geht this working.
-Winter is getting closer (at least in the Northern Hemisphere)
+Winter is getting closer (at least in the Northern Hemisphere).

 Known issues: